awsdocs/aws-cpp-developer-guide/README.rst

 Code examples in the documentation
 ----------------------------------

-The code examples featured in the documentation can be found in a separate repository:
+The code examples featured in the guide are located in a separate repository:
 `aws-doc-sdk-examples <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/cpp>`_.
 Full
 code and build files are included, so you can build and run any example yourself.